jelenapesic65/3DSceneReconstruction/README.md

 ## Python environment & dependencies

-All dependencies and enviroments are set for each separate algorithm/notebook.
-By sequentially running the cells a `requirements.txt` installs the dependencies.
-Additional packages can be installed if needed.
+All dependencies and environments are set for each separate algorithm/notebook.
+By sequentially running the cells, `requirements.txt` installs the dependencies.
+Additional needed packages are installed.
 ```bash
 pip install -r requirements.txt
 ```

+## Changes to SplaTAM pipeline

+SplaTAM does not support only RGB frames as input; it requires depth frames as well.
+This is realized by using a MiDAS monocular model to estimate the depth of each frame.
+The closest pipeline already existing for SplaTAM utilizes the RGB-D format directly from an iPhone.
+In the `replace_files`, are the files needed to run any video.
+- Process the video in frames
+- Estimate depth with `LoadSplaTAMData.py`
+- Run the frames through COLMAP structure to get the calibration parameters
+- Update fx,fy,cx,cy in config file

 ## Troubleshooting tips

-* "Module not found" errors: ensure `sys.path` points to the cloned repo or install the repo as a local package with `pip install -e cloned_repos/algorithm_A`.
+* "Module not found" errors: ensure `sys.path` points to the cloned repo or install the repo as a local package with `pip install -e cloned_repos/algorithm`.
 * Dependency conflicts: use isolated virtual environments per algorithm if necessary (or Docker).
 * Video not found: notebooks assert the path at start — check `data/video.mp4` and the filename.
-* If a replaced file requires additional helper files, ensure you include them in `replace_files/<algorithm>/` and copy them as well.
+* Follow additional instructions in each notebook script

 ---

-## Next steps
+## Future works

-* generate a ready-to-run `apply_replacements.sh` with the exact file paths if you give me the repository names and the list of files to replace; or
-* produce a `requirements.txt` tailored to the three repos if you paste their `requirements.txt` files or list dependencies
+Building on the adapted SLAM pipeline presented in the SplaTAM work, future efforts could focus on improving occlusion handling, inspired by techniques used in the 3DGS SSR framework.
+Current occlusions are detected with the Segment Anything Model (SAM), which could be replaced with more efficient approaches, such as sparse optical flow or frame differencing.
+No changes would be made to the format of the provided data (segmented frames + depth frames), but there is room for improvement in the depth estimation, such as using LiDAR-rendered depth or a similar approach.
 ---

-## License
+## Acknowledgements

-Choose an appropriate license for your project (e.g., MIT).
-Add a `LICENSE` file if you want me to include one.

----

-*End of README*
+This repository is built on works provided by [https://github.com/nerfstudio-project/gsplat](gSplat),[https://github.com/ThinkXca/3DGS/tree/main](3D Gaussian Street Scene Reconstruction) and [https://github.com/spla-tam/SplaTAM/tree/main](SplaTAM)